doubleu0-0/VelocityNet-DS02-Team3-NotScam-/README.md

 **Code for Stored Procedures can be found in Code>StoredProcedures<br>** Code for stored procedures are to help with executing large groups of sql code especially in task to allow for automation of the pipeline process

+### Extract
+**Code for the setting up of the primary stage is the CodeStageSetup.sql file<br>** This will contain the code to also create another stage to stage the file logs for the load code <br>
+Ensure the code is ran in blocks instead of running all at once to prevent errors<br>

+### Load
+**The entire package code for the load can be found in Code>StoredProcedures>ExtractAndLoad.sql<br>** It contains the code to create the streams, stored procedures, tables, views and pipes to make this work <br>
+The tasks used for this portion is found in Code
+**The tasks used for this portion is found in Code>Task>ExtractAndLoadTasks.sql<br>** Make sure this is ran after the tasks in Transform have been ran since the Transform tasks run after <br>
+the load tasks, suspension of tasks must start from the load tasks then transform tasks, resuming them is the opposite <br>
+Ensure the load tasks are created after the objects in ExtractAndLoad.sql is done <br>
+This Extract and Load codes will automate table creation and appending data

 ### Transform
 **Tasks can be found in the Code>Task<br>** **CLEAN_DATA_TASK can be found in Code>Dynamic Tables>DataCleaning.sql<br>**